If you don’t think that guy looks chilly, wait until you duck dive.

 Morro Bay-Morro Rock

 For a real Central California vibe, visit Morro Rock located 20 minutes north of Pismo Beach.
 Morro Rock is a 576-foot volcanic plug formed from extinct volcanos about 23 million years ago that sits adjacent to a harbor and kicks off the break with a mushier left off the rock.
 The waves transform into chunkier beach breaks galore as you head north towards San Simeon.
 The locals are a little on the frosty side.
-I guess you wouldn’t be smiling either if you had to wear a 4/3 wetsuit and hood by October.
+I guess you wouldn’t be smiling either if you had to wear a 4/3 wetsuit and hood almost all year.

 Chilly water-chilly locals-chilly vibe meter (see below).